mt-server-tools/minetest-registry/specifications/schema.md

 Each player has an account ; the email is not stored - instead it is hashed.
 Registries are likely not going to be administerd by professionals with security in mind, so we do not want it to become an easy trove of proven identities, thewhich could be associated with players, whose age groups can sometimes be inferred whilst lurking in the chat channel.

-Passwords are obviouslly hashed; the choice here is a SHA-512 which should be sufficient for our purposes and sufficiently future-proof.
+Passwords are obviously hashed; the choice here is a SHA-512 which should be sufficient for our purposes and sufficiently future-proof.
 The hash should be salted with the playername.

 **Sessions**